DUNE-DAQ/daq-cmake/docs/README.md

 In the directory `create_dunedaq_package.py` is run out of, `create_dunedaq_package.py` will create a subdirectory named after your package if such a subdirectory doesn't exist.
 If a subdirectory with that name already _does_ exist, it should be empty with the possible exceptions of a `README.md` documentation file and/or a `.git/` version control directory.
 These exceptions allow you to run the script using as an argument the name of a new repo which you've cloned into your area.
 An example of using `create_dunedaq_package.py` would be the following (note you can horizontal-scroll the command below):
 ```
+cd ./sourcecode  # If we were in the base of a development area
 create_dunedaq_package.py --daq-module AFirstModule --daq-module ASecondModule --user-app an_app_for_users --user-app another_app_for_users --python-bindings --main-library thenewpackage
 ```
 (Of course in real life please use better names for your package and its components than those in the example).
 If you were to `ls thenewpackage`, you would see that the script had set up several new directories for you, as well as a `CMakeLists.txt` file: